csu-cs/csci-235/README.md

   $ yarn docs:build
   ```

-  The output director is `docs/.vitepress/dist`.
+  The output directory is `docs/.vitepress/dist`.

 - Once you've built the docs, you can test them locally by running: